Free Kitchen Hacks eBook

 Continue to add flour at your discretion, to avoid the dough sticking to your surface.

-Next, it’s time to place your kneaded dough back into the bowl and cover it with a clean kitchen towel.
+Then, place the dough back into the bowl and cover it with a clean kitchen towel.

 With instant yeast, you’ll get a rise pretty quickly!
 You will allow the dough to rise more later, once the homemade cinnamon rolls are formed, but for now, we are just looking for some height.